RiccardoMearini/UrmaDealGenie/README.md

 # Urma-Gurd's 3Commas Deal Genie
-This is a simple function that runs every few minutes, and updates bots and deals with configured [rules](docs/ExampleConfigs.md), e.g. change a deal's Take Profit % (TP) or change a bot's pairs based on coin rankings like LunarCrush and CoinMarketCap.
-It can be run as a cloud hosted Amazon Web Services (AWS) Lambda Function (preferred!), a standalone console application or a Docker container.
+This is a 3Commas deal and bot editing platform that runs every few minutes to update bots and deals with configured [rules](docs/ExampleConfigs.md), e.g. change a deal's Take Profit % (TP) or change a bot's pairs based on coin rankings like LunarCrush and CoinMarketCap.

+It can be run as a cloud hosted Amazon Web Services (AWS) Lambda Function (preferred!), as a standalone console application or a Docker container.

 Typically Urma Deal Genie is used to automatically increase TP% as your bot deals buy more safety orders, so that they take advantage of the extra volume and volatility to make more profit.
 This strategy works really well with the [Urma DCA bot settings](docs/UrmaBotSettings.md) which scale volume at a high rate over a small number of safety orders.

-**NOTE:** Currently this doesn't work with Paper Trade accounts - thanks to "De smikkelman" for discovering this limitation!
-Eventually I'll fix this.
+**NOTE:** Currently the deal TP% rules don't work with Paper Trade accounts!
+This will be fixed soon to work like the LunarCrush bot pair rule that does support paper account.

+# UrmaDealGenie Bot and Deal Rules
+These are the rules which UrmaDealGenie currently supports:
+- [LunarCrush Metrics](docs/ExampleConfigs-LunarCrushMetrics.md) (change a bot's pairs based on LunarCrush Galaxy or Altrank metrics and optionally CoinMarketCap rank)
+- [Scaling Take Profits](docs/ExampleConfigs-ScalingTakeProfits.md) (set Take Profit % based on a scaling factor applied to the current Safety Order)
+- [Safety Order Ranges](docs/ExampleConfigs-SafetyOrderRanges.md) (set Take Profit % based on a Safety Order ranges)
+- [Active Safety Orders Count Ranges](docs/ExampleConfigs-ActiveSafetyOrdersCount.md) (aka set Max Active Safety Trade Count MASTC based on Safety Order ranges)

+See the [example deal rules](docs/ExampleConfigs.md) for more details of how to define rules.

 # Donations
 If you got some value out of this project, please consider donating.
 A lot of time and effort went into creating this, and I'm hoping to expand the functionality to include more deal rules and functionality.